Moses' nine-year stay at Chelsea comes to an end as he completes Spartak Moscow move

 The first of those loan moves saw him join Liverpool for the 2013-14 season, where he made 22 appearances in all competitions and scored two goals, including on his debut for the Reds.

-He would spend the 2014-15 campaign on loan with Stoke City, before a move to join Chelsea's London rivals West Ham, where he remained for the 2015-16 season.
+He spent the 2014-15 campaign on loan with Stoke City, before a move to join Chelsea's London rivals West Ham, where he remained for the 2015-16 season.

-Moses' last game in the Premier League would be in the Hammers' 2-1 defeat to Stoke back in May 2016, with the winger then taking the decision to move to Turkey and join Fenerbahce, where he would remain for two seasons.
+Moses' last game in the Premier League was in the Hammers' 2-1 defeat to Stoke back in May 2016, with the winger then taking the decision to move to Turkey and join Fenerbahce, where he remained for two seasons.

-His next club would be Inter, where Moses joined up with former Chelsea boss Antonio Conte in Italy, although he would be on the move again in 2020, this time heading to Russian Premier League side Spartak Moscow.
+His next club was Inter, where Moses joined up with former Chelsea boss Antonio Conte in Italy, although he was on the move again in 2020, this time heading to Russian Premier League side Spartak Moscow.

-And with the Blues having now reached an agreement over a permanent deal with Spartak, Moses will stay in Russia, with the 30-year-old signing a two-year contract with Rui Vitoria's side.
+And with the Blues having now reached an agreement over a permanent deal with Spartak, Moses will stay in Russia, with the player signing a two-year contract with Rui Vitoria's side.